What is space debris and how dangerous is it?

 CAN SPACE DEBRIS BE REMOVED?

-According to NASA https://orbitaldebris.jsc.nasa.gov/faq.html#:~:text=Debrisper cent20leftper cent20inper cent20orbitsper cent20below,forper cent20aper cent20centuryper cent20orper cent20more, debris in orbits below 600 kilometres will fall back to Earth within several years, but above 1,000 kilometres it will continue circling the Earth for a century or more.
+According to NASA, debris in orbits below 600 kilometres will fall back to Earth within several years, but above 1,000 kilometres it will continue circling the Earth for a century or more.

 "If we want to try and solve the space debris problem, we have to start to remove that type of object," Lewis said.